UN-OCHA/rwint-api-doc/index.md

 }
 ```

-The status code are as follows:
+The status codes are as follows:

 | code    | type    | description |
 | ------- | ------- | ----------- |